wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 ### Implement the configuration page user interface

 Locate the `render()` method.
-Replace it with the following code.
-This will add a dropdown list for the user to select the operator they want to use:
+Replace it with the following code, which adds a drop-down list for the user to select the operator they want to use:

 ```tsx
 public render() {